 I had no idea what a diverse artist Dalí was.
 The amazing exhibits include original lithographs, illustrations, photography, sculpting, xylographs, drypoint etchings, mixed-media graphics, héliogravures, Olympic medals, jewelry, and even a short film.
-Videos placed throughout the museum illustrate techniques used to create some of his work.
+Videos placed throughout the museum illustrate techniques Dali used to create his work.

 Salvador Dalí Surrealism Paintings Photo Gallery

-Although I’ve never been a Dalí fan, his Surrealistic paintings are fascinating, and this exhibit gave me new appreciation of his art and creativity.
+Although I’ve never been a Dalí fan, his Surrealistic paintings are fascinating, and this exhibit gave me new appreciation of his unique art and creativity.
 He’s considered a genius.
-In addition to his more avant-garde paintings, Dalí created beautiful landscapes and portraiture.
+In addition to his avant-garde paintings, Dalí created beautiful landscapes and portraiture.
 This is an impressive list of his works created between 1913 and 1983.

 The Berlin museum is a great introduction to Dalí’s complex world.
 Over 70 years he produced 1160 artworks and even illustrated his own life for the opening of the Dalí Theater Museum in Figueres Spain!

 The Dream Caused by the Flight of a Bee 1944 Salvador Dalí

 Boat 1918 Salvador Dalí

-“Surrealist artists rejected the rational in art; and instead aimed to channel the unconscious to unlock the power of imagination.”
+“Surrealist artists rejected the rational in art.
+Instead they aimed to channel the unconscious to unlock the power of imagination.”

 The Burning Giraffe 1937 Salvador Dalí

-Dali used extensive symbolism in his work.
+Dali used extensive symbolism in his art.
 Recurring “images in his paintings include elephants with brittle legs which evoke weightlessness; ants, thought to be his symbol for decay and death; and melting watches, perhaps symbolic of non-linear human perception of time”.